-Accounting for projects - Revenue recognition and provision for warranty
+Accounting for projects - Revenue recognition

 The Group recognises revenue for projects over time by reference to the stage of completion of the contract activity at the end of each reporting period.
-The stage of completion is determined by proportion of total contract costs incurred to-date and the estimated costs to complete.
-The determination of the estimated costs to complete (including rectification works and post-completion warranties) requires significant management judgement, which could have a material impact on the amounts of contract assets/liabilities, project revenues, costs and profits recognised in the year.
+The stage of completion is determined by proportion of total contract costs incurred todate over the estimated budgeted costs.
+The determination of the estimated budgeted costs (including rectification works and post-completion warranties) requires significant management estimations, which could have a material impact on the amounts of contract assets/liabilities, project revenues, costs and profits recognised in the year.
 Accordingly, we have identified this as a key audit matter.